miriamschalamun/RNA_Tricho/README.md

 ```
  ![Heatmap Plot Example](output/plots/heatmaps/example_data_heatmap_100_test_231115.png)

-**Heatmap filtered for topic**
+**Heatmap according to pre-assigned topics**

-This is  specific to the T. reesei Annotation file and refers to the different assigned "topics".
+This is  specific to the T. reesei annotation file and refers to different assigned "topics".
-Example topics: Secondary metabolism, CAZymes, Transcription factors, Transporters..the spelling has to be exactly like in the annotation working file
+Example topics: secondary metabolism, CAZymes, transcription factors, transporters..the spelling has to be exactly like in the annotation file.
-The rownumbers might be lower than for above because some topics only have a few genes in them (eg there are ~400 CAZymes in total of which only a few might show different expression levels, so it likely is more interesting to only look at a subset of the most regulated ones, eg. 50 )

 ```{r }
 #First execute the function